pixelwizard2/Project.DBMS--CodeSync---Multilingual-Music-Conversion-Service-Web-Development-Using-Docker-Flask/README.md

-Challenges and Solutions During Development:
+## 5. Challenges and Solutions During Development (진행 과정 중 문제 발생 해결 부분)

-Integration of Docker Container and Flask Application:
+**(1) Integration of Docker Container and Flask Application:**

-Initially faced a "curl: command not found" error when trying to access localhost with curl command in the Docker container.
+- Initially faced a "curl: command not found" error when trying to access localhost with curl command in the Docker container.
-Successfully sent requests to the Flask application using the Python code with the requests library.
+- Successfully sent requests to the Flask application using the Python code with the requests library.

-Functionality Check of Web Page in Flask Application:
+**(2) Functionality Check of Web Page in Flask Application:**

-Confirmed the proper functioning of receiving and sending requests in the Flask application.
+- Confirmed the proper functioning of receiving and sending requests in the Flask application.
-Encountered an "ERR_EMPTY_RESPONSE" error in the browser after initially receiving responses like "Hello!" from the web page.
+- Encountered an "ERR_EMPTY_RESPONSE" error in the browser after initially receiving responses like "Hello!" from the web page.

-Firewall Settings and Various Attempts:
+**(3) Firewall Settings and Various Attempts:**

-Adjusted firewall settings and added port 5000, but it did not resolve the issue.
+- Adjusted firewall settings and added port 5000, but it did not resolve the issue.
-Attempted to configure the settings for running FFmpeg (an open-source multimedia framework) within the Docker virtual environment, but the web page still did not operate correctly.
+- Attempted to configure the settings for running FFmpeg (an open-source multimedia framework) within the Docker virtual environment, but the web page still did not operate correctly.
-Modified the command to run the Flask web application, but the issue persisted.
+- Modified the command to run the Flask web application, but the issue persisted.

 Post-Project Evaluation:

 The project encountered compatibility issues between the Python code and the Flask application, leading to errors on the web.
 This was a disappointing aspect as the Python code did not function smoothly on the web.